All About Medical and Clinical Laboratory Technologists

 - Laboratory Technologist (Lab Tech)

-Job Opportunities for Medical and Clinical Laboratory Technologists
+Is There Going to be Demand for Medical and Clinical Laboratory Technologists?

-In the United States, there were 171,400 jobs for Medical and Clinical Laboratory Technologist in 2016.
+In 2016, there was an estimated number of 171,400 jobs in the United States for Medical and Clinical Laboratory Technologist.
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Medical and Clinical Laboratory Technologist by 2026.
 The BLS estimates 12,900 yearly job openings in this field.

 The states with the most job growth for Medical & Clinical Laboratory Technologist are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Rhode Island, Connecticut, or Illinois.
 These states have the worst job growth for this type of profession.